beauwilliams/DSCMQWebsite/README.md

 1. Make sure you are in the root folder in your terminal before running `flask run`
 2. Check that your virtual environment is activated and that the dependencies were installed correctly in your virtual environment /bin folder - you can find the folder on your system and check for yourself

+_When checking heroku logs and see it says something along the lines of a webserver is not running GET / yada yada then run.._

+`heroku ps: scale web=1`